hyperledger-archives/composer/packages/composer-website/jekylldocs/managing/identity-issue.md

   composer identity issue -c admin@network -f maeid1.card -u maeid1 -a "resource:net.biz.digitalPropertyNetwork.Person#mae@biznet.org"
   ```

+  This will issue card for the user maeid1 and export a card file in your current directory.

 2. As the participant, test the connection to the business network
   * JavaScript API